dylanhayes/dylanhayes.github.io/_posts/2022-03-23-The-Intersection-of-Goats-and-techology.md

 ![Brrowburn](../images/2022-03-23/IMG_20220319_120032.jpg)

 The repetition of abrupt climbs and descents on a mixture of landrover tracks and sheep trails across rough ground countined until we reached the aptly named Windy Gyle.
 One of the distinct features of this race is the dour and gloomy place names.
-Murder Cleugh, Bloodybush Edge, Wether Cairn, Butt Road and High Bleakhope are unlikely to feature in outdoor product names like Lakeland fells do.
+Murder Cleugh, Bloodybush Edge, Windy Gyle, Wether Cairn, Butt Road and High Bleakhope are unlikely to feature in outdoor product names like Lakeland fells do.
 Having been hot during the climbs so far, the wind started to feel really cold along the Pennine Way.
 The stone slabs were quite runnable, although it was very easy to catch a toe on protruding bit, sending you tumbling into the surrounding mire.
 Worse yet, there were gaps in slabs.
 With a combination of good luck and judgement you could tell if the gap was where the stone was concealed by a shallow muddy puddle, or a bottomless pit of filth before placing a foot into it.
+Picking up on the Middle Earth theme, we were on a quest heading towards a towering volcano, although this was no Mount Doom, as the fires of the Cheviot had gone out 390 million years.
 We arrived at the unexpectedly cloudy summit plateau of the Cheviot after making good progress.
 The descent from the Cheviot proved to be unpleasantly rocky at first, and then a nighmare for poor grip on the heal of my Hoka Speedgoats.
 I was at times speedy on the Goat, but mostly because I was sliding downwards on my behind.
 Getting muddy was not a problem, but getting wet risked getting cold later on.

 ![Untypical weather](../images/2022-03-23/IMG_20220319_145048.jpg)